Beautiful close up of the Nome II

 Can I use it to start my device?

-If your device follows MIDI Clock, then it’s highly likely that it also reacts to MIDI Start/Stop commands, and in this case yes, you will be able to control it from Nome II
+If your device reacts to MIDI Start/Stop commands or an analog run gate, or a start trigger, then yes, you will be able to control it from Nome II.

 What if my device does not have any MIDI input ports?